 Get Out a Be Proactive

-While I am a big fan of linkedin, the simple fact is that this resource is really only practical if you are established as a nurse and have some connections and references you can list.
-For your first nursing job you need to make tangible connections and put some leg work in.
+While I am a big fan of LinkedIn, the simple fact is that this resource is only practical if you are established as a nurse and have some connections and references you can list.
+For your first nursing job, you need to make tangible connections and put some leg work in.
 Ideally you should start this process while you are in nursing school.
 Many hospitals will grant scholarships to students who agree to work for them after they graduate.
-This is doubly beneficial for you because not only will you get the added help with school but you will pretty much be guaranteed a job after graduation.
+This is doubly beneficial for you because not only will you get the added help with school, but you will almost be guaranteed a job after graduation.

 You should also be actively showing your value and enthusiasm as a student during your clinical rotations.
 It is not uncommon for nurses and nurse managers to pick a few diamonds in the rough during your clinical practice and encourage them to apply for positions in that department.
 Even if they are sure you would not want to work in that department, you should always strive for your A game you can make valuable connections with people in power who can get you where you want to be as nurse.